Search for the pair production of long-lived supersymmetric partners of the tau lepton in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event reconstruction

 \end{linenomath} Here the masses (transverse momenta) of the particles are denoted by $ m_{\text{a}} $ and $ m_{\text{b}} $ ($ \ptvec^{\text{ a}} $ and $ \ptvec^{\text{ b}} $), respectively, and $\et^{2} = m^{2} + \pt^{2}$.
 The $\mT(\PGm, \ptvecmiss)$ formulation is then obtained by replacing the generic particles with a muon and a massless particle of transverse momentum \ptvecmiss.

-Correction factors are estimated using the ``tag-and-probe'' technique described in Refs.~\cite{CMS:2010svw, CMS:2022prd}.
+Correction factors are estimated using the ``tag-and-probe'' technique described in Refs.~\cite{Sirunyan:CMS-TAU-16-003,CMS:2010svw, CMS:2022prd}.
 The muon serves as the ``tag'' in this procedure, while the \distauh candidate nearest to the \tauh and satisfying $\Delta R(\tauh, \distauh) < 0.4$ is treated as the ``probe''.
 The distribution of the \distau score for the probes in the \mutauh CR is shown in Fig.~\ref{fig:distau_score_mutauh}.
-To measure the simulation-to-data correction for a given WP, a maximum likelihood fit is performed on the invariant mass distribution of the \mutauh system, simultaneously for events that pass or fail the chosen WP.
-The correction to the \distau efficiency is then treated as an anticorrelated parameter across the two fit regions and corrected in simulation to match the one in data.
+To measure the simulation-to-data correction for a given WP, a maximum likelihood fit is performed on the invariant mass distribution of the \mutauh system, which offers a bounded (60--80\GeV, as stated above) distribution that includes probes of any momenta, provided they satisfy the requirements on jet \pt and $\abs{\eta}$ discussed in Section~\ref{sec:reco_obj}.
+The fit is performed simultaneously for events in two regions: one in which the probe passes the chosen WP and one in which it fails.
+The correction to the \distau efficiency is then treated as an anticorrelated parameter across the two regions in the fit, in which the efficiency of the selected WP in simulation is corrected to match the one in data.
+This procedure yields a correction factor that can be applied to simulation for each \distauh candidate (satisfying the chosen WP) in an event.
 The correction factor per \distauh candidate for WPT is evaluated from the fit to be within 10\% of unity for all years with an uncertainty of 0.15.
 The leading contribution to this uncertainty arises from the statistical uncertainty in the number of events that pass the WPT selection.
-The behaviour of the SFs with increasing probe jet \dxy has also been studied, and no significant dependence is observed.
+The behavior of the correction factors with increasing probe jet \dxy has also been studied, and no significant dependence is observed.
+In Fig.~\ref{fig:distau_score_mutauh}, the small departures from unity in the ratio between data and predicted SM processes (${\approx}$10--15\% in most bins) do not affect the measurement of the correction factors to any appreciable degree, as the fit is intended to measure the difference in the efficiency of the WPT selection between data and simulation, and not the overall normalization difference.